Elz, Hesse: Bus transport

+The village is located on the area of the Rhein-Main-Verkehrsverbund (RMV).

 Air transport

 It is roughly a 65-km drive to Frankfurt Airport on Bundesautobahn 3.
 Elz has its own airport at its disposal which is also home to Flugsportgruppe Elz e.
 V., a sport flying club.

 Public facilities

 Elz has a big outdoor swimming pool with broad outdoor facilities (table tennis table, volleyball field, basketball nets).
 Right next to it are found the central sporting ground and the tennis courts.
 The community also offers three sport halls: the Vereinsturnhalle ("club gymnasium"), the Süd-Schule Elz gymnasium (school) and since 30 May 2008 the Erlenbachhalle, a two-field sport hall belonging to the Erlenbachschule (school) on Hadamarer Straße.

 There are two homes for the elderly in Elz that look after elderly residents and those in need of care.

 Education

 Elz has at its disposal three kindergartens, St. Martin, Unterm Regenbogen and Lollipop, the primary school Oranienschule (formerly known as Grundschule Elz Süd), and also the Erlenbachschule, which functions as a primary school, a Hauptschule and a Realschule.